 Someone may have more frequent AFib episodes if they consume food with large quantities of salt.
 Reducing salt intake may be a useful way to help reduce AFib.

 If a person follows the Mediterranean diet, they will also need to limit much of the same foods listed above.

 In addition to diet, exercise may also help manage AFib risk factors, such as obesity and hypertension.

 A 2016 study suggests that people with AFib who exercise regularly have a lower arrhythmia burden than those who do not.
 This group also had fewer episodes and milder symptoms.

-Research suggests that even a small amount of low impact exercise helps reduce the frequency of AFib symptoms.
+Research suggests that even a small amount of

 A person with AFib can consider doing low impact exercises, such as walking, light jogging, or swimming.
 They should start slowly and build up gradually so they can exercise several times per week.

 Some people with AFib may have a pacemaker.
 A person who has recently had a pacemaker fitted should avoid strenuous exercise for 4–6 weeks.
 After this time, they can continue most sports and activities, but they must take precautions in contact sports, such as football or boxing.
 It is also advisable to avoid strenuous sports, including squash.